-- (1) When determining own funds requirements for issuers of asset-referenced tokens, competent authorities have been granted with the flexibility to adjust upwards the amount resulting from the application of paragraph 1, first subparagraph, point (b) of that Article, which consists of 2% (or 3% for significant tokens) of the average amount of the reserve of assets, when certain circumstances indicate higher risks.
-When assessing those circumstances, the impact a failure of the tokens could have on financial stability should be considered, including large-scale redemptions, trigger of fire-sales of reserve assets or deposit withdrawals, potentially causing significant market disruptions, possible negative consequences for funding, and systemic risks across the financial system.
-The former has been considered in this Regulation when determining the criteria for requiring higher own funds. - (2) Considering that requirements set out in Articles 35, points (2), (3) and (5) and Article 45(5) of Regulation (EU) 2023/1114 also apply to issuers of e-money tokens (either significant or, where decided, non-significant), as per Articles 58(1), point (b), and (2) of that Regulation, this Regulation should also apply to issuers of e-money tokens that are subject to or required to comply with those requirements. - (3) Given the novelty of asset-referenced and e-money tokens and their issuers, no universal risks assessment framework exists.
-This makes it difficult for competent authorities to evaluate the risks of and posed by those issuers.
-Therefore, when deciding if an increase in own funds requirement is justified, competent authorities should perform the evaluation on a case-by-case basis following a broad assessment of all the criteria as specified in this Regulation.
-Requiring a possible increase to the own funds requirements depends on issuer-specific circumstances, issuers of asset-referenced tokens and issuers of e-money tokens -issued by electronic money institutions- subject to such own funds requirements should always be adequately capitalised for the risks they face.
-All relevant historical and current information available should be used for the said broad assessment.
-Generally, increases in own funds requirements should only be requested when there is a higher degree of risk, which is not already covered, and the measures of the relevant issuer are insufficiently effective to reduce the risks.
+- (1) When determining own funds requirements for issuers of asset-referenced tokens, competent authorities have been granted with the flexibility to adjust upwards the amount resulting from the application of Article 35 Regulation (EU) 2023/1114, paragraph 1, first subparagraph, point (b), which consists of 2% (or 3 % for significant tokens) of the average amount of the reserve of assets, when certain circumstances indicate higher risks.
+When assessing those circumstances for requiring higher own funds, the impact a failure of the tokens could have on financial stability should be considered, including large-scale redemptions, trigger of fire-sales (sale at extremely discounted prices due to financial distress) of reserve assets or deposit withdrawals, potentially causing significant market disruptions, possible negative consequences for funding, and systemic risks across the financial system. - (2) Considering that requirements set out in Articles 35, points (2), (3) and (5) and Article 45(5) of Regulation (EU) 2023/1114 also apply to issuers of e-money tokens (either significant or, where decided, non-significant), as per Articles 58(1), point (b), and (2) of that Regulation, provisions specifying such requirements should also apply to issuers of e-money tokens that are subject to or may be required to comply with those requirements.
+Consequently, when this regulation refers to apply some of its provisions 'where applicable' to e-money institutions issuing e-money tokens, it is intended to cover those to which their competent authorities decided to apply such requirements in accordance with Article 58(2) of Regulation (EU) 2023/1114.